LISA: Layerwise Importance Sampling for Memory-Efficient Large Language Model Fine-Tuning: Experimental Results

 \paragraph{Settings}

-To produce a reasonable estimation of the memory cost, we randomly sample a prompt from the Alpaca dataset~\citep{alpaca} and limit the maximum output token length to 1024.
-Our focus is on two key hyperparameters: LoRA's rank and LISA's number of activation layers.
-For other hyperparameters, a mini-batch size of 1 was consistently used across all five models in Table~\ref{tab:baseline_models}, deliberately excluding other GPU memory-saving techniques such as gradient checkpointing~\citep{chen2016training}, offloading~\citep{ren2021zerooffload}, and flash attention~\citep{dao2022flashattention, dao2023flashattention2}.
-All memory-efficiency experiments are conducted on 4$\times$ NVIDIA Ampere Architecture GPUs with 80G memory.
+To reasonably estimate the memory cost, we randomly sample prompts from the Alpaca dataset~\citep{alpaca} and limit the maximum output token length to 1024.
+We focus on two key hyperparameters: LoRA's rank and LISA's number of activation layers.
+For other hyperparameters, a mini-batch size of 1 was consistently used across five LLMs from 120M to 70B parameters, deliberately excluding other GPU memory-saving techniques such as gradient checkpointing~\citep{chen2016training}, offloading~\citep{ren2021zerooffload}, and flash attention~\citep{dao2022flashattention, dao2023flashattention2}.